 - This thematic fact sheet explores UNHCR Ukraine’s protection activities in favour of refugees and asylum-seekers.

-- This thematic fact sheet explores UNHCR Ukraine’s protection activities in favour of persons at risk of statelessness.
+- This thematic fact sheet explores UNHCR Ukraine’s activities in favour of children and youth among its persons of concern.

 In support of advocacy efforts: